zalyoung/gitlab-handbook/content/handbook/engineering/architecture/design-documents/ci_pipelines_for_github/_index.md

 As an initial MVC we want to support

+1. A GitHub App on GitHub's marketplace
-1. Near instant pipeline creation upon GitHub pushes
+2. Near instant pipeline creation upon GitHub pushes
-2. Correct user management system, through direct user mapping
+3. Correct user management system, through direct user mapping
     1. Each user on GitHub's side should have a billable seat on GitLab
     2. Gitlab users should have the least privilege needed to run pipelines
-3. Runners are the only place to interact (fetch/pull) with the source code
+4. Runners are the only place to interact (fetch/pull) with the source code
     1. Customer source code is stored in a GitHub Repo and is never stored in a GitLab repo

 ### Non-Goals